Who is a Project Manager?

 It is important for both the team members and the project manager to acknowledge that their compensation depends on the outcome of the project and hence align their efforts in the same line to achieve positive outcome and results.

-This has been a guide to Role of a Project Manager.
-Here we discussed the basic concepts and responsibilities of Project Manager.
+This has been a guide to the Role of a Project Manager.
+Here we discussed the basic concepts and 7 crucial responsibilities of the Project Manager with detailed explanation.
 You can also go through our other suggested articles to learn more –